adobe/aepsdk-edge-ios/README.md

 # Adobe Experience Platform Edge Mobile Extension

-## BETA

-AEPEdge is currently in beta.
-Use of this code is by invitation only and not otherwise supported by Adobe.
-Please contact your Adobe Customer Success Manager to learn more.

-By using the Beta, you hereby acknowledge that the Beta is provided "as is" without warranty of any kind.
-Adobe shall have no obligation to maintain, correct, update, change, modify or otherwise support the Beta.
-You are advised to use caution and not to rely in any way on the correct functioning or performance of such Beta and/or accompanying materials.

 ## About this project

 The AEP Edge Mobile extension allows you to send data to the Adobe Experience Platform (AEP) from a mobile application.
 This extension allows you to implement Adobe Experience Cloud capabilities in a more robust way, serve multiple Adobe solutions though one network call, and simultaneously forward this information to the Adobe Experience Platform.